Back to Dark-mode Guide

 The Science Behind Eye Strain Reduction

-• Difficulty focusing on anything smaller than a planet
+• Difficulty focusing

 This benefit is particularly pronounced for:

-• Night-time readers who really should be sleeping
+• Night-time readers

-• Users with light sensitivity who consider sunshine an aggressive act
+• Users with light sensitivity

-• Anyone browsing in environments dimmer than their future without dark mode
+• Anyone browsing in dim environments

 Accessibility Improvements and Inclusive Design